 In the case of temporary unemployment, certain expenses cannot be avoided like household expenses, EMIs, educational fees for children, etc. so it is better to create a corpus to keep you going.

 “If people are not laughing at your goals, your goals are too small.” – Azim Premji

 Azim Premji is an Indian business magnate, investor and philanthropist.
 He is also the president of Wipro Limited.
 He is unofficially known as the czar of the Indian computer industry.

 He was responsible for guiding Wipro through four decades of diversification and growth to eventually become a global leader in the software industry.
 In 2010, he was elected one of the 20 most powerful men in the world by Asia week.

 According to billionaires, the biggest mistake one can make is not thinking of a bigger goal.
 Dreaming big and aiming for higher goals is your sure shot way of achieving the financial goal.

 If you want to earn 1 million as your financial goal then aim for 10 million and work to achieve that goal.

 As an investor, you have so many options to invest, as per your risk appetite and liquidity.
 In order to grow your wealth, it becomes essential to keep investing money.

-Keep a check on your expenses and align them with your financial goals.
+Keep a check on these personal finance tips, and your expenses and align them with your financial goals.
 This will help you in achieving your goal sooner!

 Disclaimer: The views expressed in this post are that of the author and not those of Groww